matthewzring/Blog/_posts/2025-04-22-ecitadel-changes.md

 - Prizes
 - Merch (stickers, coins)

-#### Competiiton Window
+### Competition Window

 The competition window will be increasing from 4 to 6 hours.
 We feel that this will allow teams to become more familiar with the environment and handle more challenges, and overall allow for a better competition experience.

-#### Web-based challenges
+### Web-based challenges

 We're removing web-based challenges from eCitadel to focus on injects that relate more to the competition environment.
 CTF haters, rejoice!
 And for you die-hard CTF fans out there, don't worry - we have plans to host an eCitadel-style CTF competition in the future.
 We want to take the time to get things right, so you can expect more updates towards the end of the year.

-#### Service Scoring
+### Service Scoring

 We feel that scoring services externally worked out really well last year.
 This year we'll be scoring your services live during your 6-hour competition window (as opposed to just one service check).
 Critical services will account for roughly 20 percent of the possible points.

-#### Injects
+### Injects

 The introduction of injects was well-received last year, and this year injects will account for roughly 40 percent of the possible points.
 We're going to be introducing different types of injects, including writing business-style reports that will be manually graded.
 Teams should expect to have to put a lot of effort into writing high-quality reports to achieve a high score.

-#### Red Team
+### Red Team

 Teams will have simulated red team activity on their machines, including pre-planted malware.
 Successful red team persistence will result in point deductions from a team's total score.
 Incident reports may be submitted and will be part of a team's inject scores.

-#### VPN
+### VPN

 The competition will remain entirely browser-based, but we will give teams the option to connect to a VPN if they want to have direct SSH/RDP access to their machines.

-#### Vulnerabilities
+### Vulnerabilities

-The machines will have less scored vulnerabilities overall, but they will be more focused in specific, relevant categories.
+The machines will have less scored vulnerabilities overall, but they will be more focused in specific categories.

 ## Summary

 With these new changes, our goal is to make it realistic for a well-prepared team to achieve a perfect or near-perfect score.
-We're looking forward to hosting the competition and appreciate all the enthusiasm and support you all have shown for eCitadel.
+We're looking forward to hosting the competition and appreciate all the enthusiasm and support you all have shown so far.
 You can now sign up for the Season III of the eCitadel Open!
-Visit https://ecitadel.org/registration to learn how to register.
+Visit [https://ecitadel.org/registration](https://ecitadel.org/registration){:target="_blank"} to learn how to register.